helen-mckay/helenmckaydev/index.md

 # I'm Helen McKay.

+- Web and app developer
+- Born-and-raised-and-based in Houston, Texas
-I'm a web developer with a deep love of JavaScript, the Jamstack, finite state machines, and Houston, TX.
-Graduating from the University of Houston in December 2023 with a Bachelor's in Computer Science and minor in Mathematics.
+- Lover of all things JavaScript, Jamstack, and finite state machines
+- Graduating from University of Houston in December 2023 with a Bachelor's in Computer Science and a minor in Mathematics.

 ## I've worked with...
 - HTML5